 Section 1.
 By Majority Vote

 The Articles of Incorporation and these By-Laws may be amended at an Annual Conference, Special Conference of the Association or through electronic means by a majority vote of members in good standing.
-Any proposed amendment shall be submitted to the executive council for vetting purposes.
+Any proposed amendment shall be submitted to the Board of Directors for vetting purposes.
 Proposed amendments should be posted on the web site for at least 60 days prior to a vote by either electronic or in- person means.

 Section 2.
 By Two Thirds Vote

-The Articles of Incorporation and the By-Laws may be amended at an Annual Conference of the Association or via electronic means by a two-thirds vote by members in good standing without prior notice and without prior action by the Executive Council.
+The Articles of Incorporation and the By-Laws may be amended at an Annual Conference of the Association or via electronic means by a two-thirds vote by members in good standing without prior notice and without prior action by the Board of Directors.

 Section 3.
 Effective Date